KinnariyaMamaTanha/KinnariyaMamaTanha/README.md

 ### About me

-> I am Jingyu Zhou, a undergraduate student in SJTU.
+> I am Jingyu Zhou, an undergraduate student in SJTU.

 - 🌱 I’m currently learning **computer science, math and artificial intelligence**

 - 👨‍💻 All of my projects are available at [my repositories](https://github.com/KinnariyaMamaTanha?tab=repositories)

-- 📝 I regularly write articles on [aiTour](https://aitour.icu)
+- 📝 I regularly write articles on [aiTour](https://aitour.icu) and my [blogs](https://kinnariyamamatanha.github.io/blogs/), both in Chinese.

 - 📫 How to reach me: **jy_zhou@sjtu.edu.cn**